White Chicken Chili Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

 I developed my White Chicken Chili recipe many years ago because my family and I loved it so much – and it has been our favorite ever since.
-It’s perfect for a cozy weeknight meal and makes a festive addition to other tailgating favorites on game day.
-And when you crave the creamy heartiness of chicken chili that even the kids will enjoy, this is the one to make!
-I make this chili all fall and winter, as well as my easy Instant Pot chili and Black Bean Chili, because they are simple to make and such delicious crowd-pleasers!
+Perfect for a cozy weeknight meal and makes a festive addition to other tailgating favorites on game day.

 This delicious white chicken chili recipe can be prepared easily using whichever method works best for you.
-It’s simple to make, but also perfect for meal prep, as it can be made ahead and frozen, too.
-Make this if you have some leftover chicken breast from dinner the night before, or easily cook with any of the three cooking methods in this recipe.
+It’s simple to make and perfect for meal prep, as it can be made ahead and frozen, too.
 There are also methods for making Creamy White Chicken Chili or Vegetarian White Chili if you wish!
 It is a favorite chicken recipe for a cozy and satisfying meal!

 Why You’ll Love This Easy White Chicken Chili Recipe

-• Three Easy Cooking Methods: Cook it on the stovetop, in the Instant Pot, or in your slow cooker or crockpot.
+- Three Easy Cooking Methods: Stovetop, Instant Pot, or in your slow cooker or crockpot.

-• Meal Prep or Cook on a Weeknight: Prepare chicken with ease for a weeknight dinner, or use leftover chicken to make it a meal prep favorite.
+- Meal Prep or Cook on a Weeknight: Prepare chicken with ease for a weeknight dinner, or use leftover chicken.
 Easy to make ahead and freeze for later.

 Ingredients for the Best White Chicken Chili